ubaidsk/ubaidsk.github.io/content/posts/misc-2-setting-up-my-environment-on-brand-new-os.md

 draft: true
 ---

 I am writing this blog to note down my processes to run and tools to install when I have a brand new Operating System (OS) installed.
 I primarily use WSL (version 2) and MacOS as my development environments.
 Hence, you will find this blog tailored for these two OSes.
-Let's start.

 # Installing the tools and compilers